 - The design must contain more than 70% of 3D printed material, though there is no limitation on the choice of materials.
 Support structure removal is also allowed.

-- Minimal manual assembly and post-colouring should be required by the final printed product.
+- The final printed product should require minimal manual assembly and post-colouring.
 If manual assembly is required (e.g. fixing on bolts, screws or glue), participants are required to provide a description and relevant justifications on the techniques used.

 - The dimensions of the design should be kept within 1 metre by 1 metre by 1 metre (Length x Breadth x Height).